dataesr/bso-publications/doc/bso.md

 From the first edition of the French Open Science Monitor, it was clear that the open access rate was far from stable, so we should try to capture the opening dynamics [@jeangirard_monitoring_2019].
 Indeed, the immediate open access exists but we cannot assume it represents the totality of the open access, considering the various publishers, funders and national embargo policies.
-Therefore, for a given set of publications, say the publications published during the year Y, it makes sense to measure the open access rate at different point in time, for example at some moment in year Y+1, Y+2 ...
+Therefore, for a given set of publications, say the publications published during the year Y, it makes sense to measure the open access rate at different points in time, for example at some moment in year Y+1, Y+2 ...

 To do so, it becomes necessary to historicize the database containing the open access information.
 So, instead of maintaining a database that keeps track of the opening of each publication, which is the current Unpaywall data policy, we have to make regular snapshots of the whole Unpaywall database.
 Each snapshot is used as an observation date to measure the open access rate.
-It is important to note that this method natively embeds the potential open access discovery errors from the underlying Unpaywall database, that can be false negative (a publication is actually open at this point in time but it is not detected) or false positive (wrongly seen as open whereas it is closed).
+It is important to note that this method natively embeds the potential open access discovery errors from the underlying Unpaywall database, that can be false negative (a publication is actually opened at that time but it is not detected) or false positive (wrongly seen as opened whereas it is closed).
 As a side note, it would also allow us to follow “temporary open” publications, resulting from new publishers policies adopted for Covid-19 related publications.

 This method of analysis therefore reveals two temporal dimensions: publication dates and observation dates.
 Obviously, the observation date must be after the publication date.
 To avoid that the proliferation of possible analyzes blurs the